nyerasi/BirthdayCelebration/README.md

-# HappyBirthday2019
+# For when you're too... lazy? to ship a birthday card

- Happy Birthday to Timmy ❤
+ Happy Birthday to Alanna ❤

  Live page at [Github](https://patriciaxiao.github.io/HappyBirthday2019/)